moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 ## GitHub Repository

+The code for your Application needs to live in a GitHub repository within the [Ministry of Justice organisation](https://github.com/ministryofjustice/).

-Create a repository for your application from the [Data Platfrom App Template](https://github.com/ministryofjustice/data-platform-app-template).
-By using the template repository, you will be set up with GitHub Actions files that will deploy a `dev` and `prod` environment of your application.
+If you don't already have a repository, create one from the [Data Platfrom App Template](https://github.com/ministryofjustice/data-platform-app-template) following the steps below.
+By using the template you will be set up with GitHub Actions files that will deploy a `dev` and `prod` environment of your application.

+If you already have a repository you will need to copy these files manually.

-### Overview
+### Overview of steps

-1. Create your repository
+1. Setup your repository
     - [From the template](#create-a-repository-from-the-template)
     - [Or use an existing repository](#using-an-existing-repository)
 1. [Update the repository teams](#update-repository-teams)